 A Section 20 Agreement is a voluntary agreement.
 This is when social workers invite a parent, or person with Parental Responsibility, to agree to a child being taken out of their care and into another placement like foster care for a short period of time.

 It’s important to understand what you’re agreeing to with Section 20.
 Your Local Authority has a responsibility to make sure you are fully informed, but getting legal advice is strongly recommended in case any further action is needed.

 Our Head of Care Proceedings, Patricia Cannon, has answered some of the most common questions about Section 20 below.
 You can also get in touch with us for free initial advice.

-Under Section 20 of the Children Act 1989, the Local Authority has a duty to provide a child with somewhere to live if the child doesn't have a home or a home which is deemed unsafe.
-This duty can arise from various reasons, for example, the child has been lost or abandoned.
+Under Section 20 of the Children Act (1989), Local Authorities have a duty to provide a child with somewhere to live if they either don’t have a home or their living conditions are deemed unsafe.

-- Conduct further assessments and investigations to decide if they need to issue an application to the Court
+- Conduct further assessments and investigations to decide if they need to issue a court application

-- Give the parents time to make changes in order for the child to be returned to them where the parents and the Local Authority are working well together.
+- Try to work with the parents to address any issues of concern and to make changes so that the child can be returned to them - this will depend on the level of co-operation between parents and the Local Authority

 Do I Have to Agree to a Section 20?